How much does it cost to have a website designed in the UK?

 A Professional Website Will Pay For Itself

 If you find a good, professional web designer that understands CRO (Conversion Rate Optimisation) and your customer journey, then the increased business that brings will pay for itself and provide you with a healthy ROI in a relatively short time-frame (depending on your business model of course).

 Website designers/developers aren’t magicians and we can’t provide you with thousands of clients just by having a good website on its own.
 But, if you can convert just an extra 20% of visitors into paying customers (or verifiable leads), what would that be worth to you?

-For the sake of transparency, the majority of our website projects cost between £3000 and £6000.
+The majority of our website projects cost between £2000 and £6000.
 If you could convert an extra 20% of your visitors into clients/customers, how long would it take you to recoup that investment and see a positive return?
-Your answer to this question is often overlooked but vitally important, as it’s one factor in deciding if we (or of course another company) are a likely to be a good fit and provide a healthy ROI.
+Your answer to this question is often overlooked but vitally important, as it’s one factor in deciding if we (or of course another company) are likely to be a good fit and provide a healthy ROI.

 We’ve already spoken about domain names but there are other costs you will have to factor in if you want to keep your website running smoothly.

 Web hosting – Hosting costs can vary from £5 p/m to £50k+ p/m.
 The right hosting for you will depend on the size of your website, the number of visitors you have, the location of your target audience, and how resource-intensive your site is.

 At WDM, we host all of our clients’ websites.
-Costs usually range from £25 – £100 p/m.
+Hosting costs usually range from £25 – £100 p/m.
 Although we can offer web-hosting separately, it’s usually sold as part of a website care plan.
 This allows us to ensure your website is well looked after and properly maintained at all times.
 This helps to prevent downtime, speed loss, security flaws and other potential issues.